Wild and Foraged Spring Salad

 Selection of Wild Flowers such as Sweet Violet, Dandelion and Wild Primrose to garnish

-The Lime tree is common throughout Britain in all but the poorest of soils.
-What you are after are the Oval leaves, they have a sharp toothed edge and often become sticky with honeydew.
+The Lime tree is common throughout the UK and grows in all but the poorest of soils.
+What you are after are the oval leaves, they have a sharp toothed edge and often become sticky with honeydew.
 Use this leaf to make up the bulk of the salad!